benschau/NYCRatSightings/README.md

 `git checkout -b new_feature_branch`

 Commit your code changes to this new branch.
-Once you are done coding your feature, checkout the `develop` branch and `pull` to update it with any changes that may have been commited to it by other team members.
+Once you are done coding your feature, checkout the `develop` branch and `pull` to update it with any changes that may have been comitted to it by other team members.

 `git checkout develop`